(From the composer)

-What if Bartok, the best known of string quartet composers in the 20th century, had been able outlive his last illness and continue in the new world?
-Where might he have found new ideas for quartets no. 7, 8, etc, furthering the craft of this exceptional form?
+What if Bartok, the best known of string quartet composers in the 20th century, had been able to outlive his last illness and continue in the New World?
+Where might he have found inspiration/ideas for additional quartets (#7, #8, etc), furthering the craft of this exceptional form?

-The Eternity Quartet can be regarded as a continuation of Bartok’s own remarkable compositional approach, combining dissonance with listenability in the modern age.
-Conceived for 5 movements, each has its own unique atmosphere and can stand alone in performance, from an energetic opening recalling Bartok #4, to the ethereal stillness of the closing movement, always mindful of Ostling’s own previous effort.
+The ‘Eternity’ Quartet can be regarded as a continuation of Bartok’s remarkable compositional approach, and his own connection to the classical tradition of Beethoven, Brahms, etc combining dissonance with listenability in the modern age.
+Conceived for 5 movements, each movement presents a unique atmosphere that can stand alone in performance, from an energetic opening recalling Bartok #4, to the ethereal stillness of the closing movement, and always mindful of Ostling’s own previous effort.
+And thanks to the exceptional Manhattan String Quartet, we will have a chance to review this experiment in 2026 under their guidance and willingness. (!!)

-Regarding the predecessor, String Quartet #1 was premiered by both the Muir and Manhattan String Quartets, including a Louisville Chamber Music Society program in between Shostakovich #4 and Beethoven Op.
-132. From program notes by Professor Emeritus Dr. Robert Weaver, the earlier work “stands the confrontation without apologies…Ostling has written a profound, moving veneration of Bartok…” (Dr. Weaver's complete program notes are available here.)
+Regarding its predecessor, String Quartet #1 was also premiered by the MSQ in a Louisville performance.
+From program notes by Professor Emeritus Dr. Robert Weaver, the earlier work “stands the confrontation without apologies…Ostling has written a profound, moving veneration of Bartok…” (Dr. Weaver's complete program notes are available here.)

 Available on these streaming services